-The team were forced to take the course of action in order to carry out urgent repairs to their yacht, Azzam, and ensure they are in a position to be competitive for the final four legs of the global sailing event.
+The team were forced to take the course of action in order to carry out urgent repairs to their yacht, Azzam, and ensure they are in a position to be competitive for the final four legs of the

 "As skipper my overriding responsibility is the safety of Azzam and her crew and this is always at the forefront of my mind," said Walker.